Sibe people: Culture

+Most historical analyses indicate that the Sibe people were never treated as part of the Manchu proper, nor do they ever perceive themselves as being the same as the Manchu people.
+The Sibe garrisons were administered separately from those of the Manchu and did not enjoy the same rights as them.
+The Sibe soldiers had to earn their living by squatting on land to become self-sufficient, while the Manchu garrisons were supplied by the Qing state.
+Possibly due to the unequal administrative treatment in the history, alongside their late incorporation into the Eight Banners, there is both a Sibe self-perception and state recognition of the Sibe people in more recent times as a national minority that is distinct from the Manchu.

 Historical religions of the Sibe included shamanism and Buddhism.
 Customary Sibe attire included short buttoned jackets and trousers for men and close-fitting, long and lace-trimmed gowns for women.
 Arranged marriage was common and women had low social status, including no right to inherit property.
 Nowadays almost all the Sibe wear modern clothing and the traditional clothing is worn by elders during festivals.
-Traditionally, the Sibe were divided into hala, male-led clans consisting of people who shared the same surname.
+Traditionally, the Sibe were divided into many hala, male-led clans consisting of people who shared the same surname.
 Until modern times, the dwellings of the Sibe housed up to three different generations from the same family, since it was believed that while the father was alive no son could break the family clan by leaving the house.

 The Sibe in Northeast China speak Mandarin Chinese as their first language.
-In Xinjiang, descendants of the Qing dynasty military garrison speak the Xibe language, a Southern Tungusic language that underwent morphophonological changes and the adoption of loanwords from Xinjiang languages including Mandarin Chinese, Russian, Uyghur, and Kazakh.
+In some Sibe communities in Northeast China, women are not allowed to live with men before formal marriage.
+During this time, the man must formally propose and express his intention to marry through specific acts and ceremonies.
+Only after the woman accepts the proposal and the marriage is finalized can she move into the man's home.
+In Xinjiang, descendants of the Qing dynasty military garrison speak the Xibe language, a Southern Tungusic language that underwent morphophonological changes and the adoption of loanwords from languages spoken in Xinjiang including Mandarin Chinese, Russian, Uyghur, and Kazakh.

-The different ethnicities of Northern Xinjiang have shared music culture and adopted elements from each other's music.
+The different ethnicities of Northern Xinjiang have shared musical culture and adopted elements from each other's music.

 Distribution

 According to the 2010 Chinese Census, there were 190,481 Sibe people in China: 99,571 males and 90,910 females.
 The largest Sibe population within China was in the province of Liaoning, home to 132,431 Sibe people, 69.52% of all Sibe people in China, but just 0.30% of Liaoning's total population.
-The autonomous region of Xinjiang is also some to a sizable amount of Sibe people: 34,399 in total, accounting for 18.06% of all Sibe people in China, and 0.16% of Xinjiang's total population.
+The autonomous region of Xinjiang is also home to a sizable number of Sibe people: 34,399 in total, accounting for 18.06% of all Sibe people in China, and 0.16% of Xinjiang's total population.
 Outside of these two, Heilongjiang, Jilin, and Inner Mongolia have the largest Sibe populations, totaling 7,608, 3,113, and 3,000, respectively.